aaronbloomfield/ccc/uva/syllabus.md

 - Grades are 50% homeworks, 15% midterm, 20% final exam, and 15% participation (quizzes & attendance)
 - Everything is going to be auto-graded, but you can submit multiple times; the grades won't be known until the late due date has passed
 - If you encounter any rough spots in the course -- please be patient, and provide constructive feedback, and I'll do my best to get it all fixed
-- There will be both larger programming homeworks and smaller tutorial-style  homeworks or readings -- often one of each will be assigned at any given time
+- There will be both larger programming homeworks and smaller tutorial-style  homeworks or readings -- sometimes one of each will be assigned at any given time
 - Lecture attendance is required, and occasional attendance quizzes will be taken to ensure that
 - Readings will typically have in-class quizzes when they are due
-- Attendance quizzes and reading quizzes are online, so bring a connected device (phone is fine)
+- Attendance quizzes and reading quizzes may be online, so bring a connected device (phone is fine)
 - Due to the size of the course, please contact me via support request; the link is on the Canvas landing page
 - Office hours are posted on the Canvas landing page
 - I want you to succeed in this course and enjoy it -- if you are having any problems (personal, academic, what-not) that I can help with, please let me know